EchoTrack: Auditory Referring Multi-Object Tracking for Autonomous Driving: Experiments

 We also explore audio complexity, timbre, speed, and noise, revealing their impact on the tracking performance in Table~\ref{sup:lab5}.
 Thanks to Bi-FCFM and ACTL, EchoTrack maintains superior tracking even with higher interference, but TransRMOT does not.
 It indicates that only HuBERT fails to prevent audio interference, highlighting the vital role of high-quality audio for AR-MOT.
+These findings also highlight an intriguing observation: except for language complexity, the tracking performance of improved text-based RMOT methods is more sensitive to speed and noise compared to EchoTrack.
+This underscores the importance of the AR-MOT task in automated driving and its superiority over text-based RMOT methods.